MCERQUA/echo2/session-learnings.md

    - Process one major component per session
    - Maintain progress markers

+## Repository Organization Guidelines
+1. All client-specific folders should be stored in the 'Client Files' directory
+2. Moved 'cortez' folder to 'Client Files' on January 9, 2025
+3. This organization helps maintain a clean and structured repository

 ## Questions for Future Sessions
 1. How to track token usage more effectively?
 2. What's the optimal pause duration between operations?